 Of Mice and Men is a powerful and enduring novella that explores the universal themes of the American Dream, loneliness, friendship, prejudice, and fate.
 Through the experiences of George, Lennie, and the other characters who populate the ranch, Steinbeck offers a profound commentary on the human condition.
 The characters' dreams, struggles, and relationships resonate with readers today, reminding us of the enduring power of hope, the importance of connection, and the challenges of navigating a world marked by inequality and hardship.

 Consider sharing your thoughts on the themes explored in Of Mice and Men in the comments below.
 What did you find most compelling or thought-provoking about the novella?
-How do these themes resonate with your own experiences and perspectives?
+On top of that, how do these themes resonate with your own experiences and perspectives?
 Let's discuss!